Health Effects of Chlorine in Drinking Water

 the health risks or taste of drinking water may cause those who consume tap

-sweetened soft drinks and alcoholic beverages, which can pose health risks
+include sweetened soft drinks and alcoholic beverages, which can pose health

 chlorination by-products would be foolhardy.
 Nonetheless, the data provide